-At Design Partners, we constantly work at the forefront of disruptive design.
-We study trends, technology and human behaviour in order to predict the future and then we work with our ambitious clients to make it a reality.
-Virtual Reality, Augmented Reality and Commercial Drones are exciting frontiers where we continue to expand our expertise and foresight.
+Working at the forefront of disruptive design, we study trends, technology and human behaviour in order to predict future products, experiences and services.
+Virtual Reality, Augmented Reality and Commercial Drones are exciting frontiers that have the potential to overlap.
 Although drone technology has been around for a long time, recreational and non-military usage has only recently gained widespread adoption.

 From sending supplies, to flying surveillance cameras, to robotic companions, drones are quickly becoming part of mainstream public services.
 Many businesses are looking at how the disruptive technology could enhance their systems and services but infrastructures are still in their infancy to support deep adoption.
 Public perception and acceptance could still be issue as the industry expands, however one such niche where this is not a hindrance is in the entertainment market.

-Drones are widespread in film production but drones are now beginning to breed yet another level of disruption, this time in competitive racing.
-Starting as an amateur sport in Australia in 2014, professional drone racing companies such as Drone Racing League (DRL) and Aerial Sports League (ASL) are quickly trying to elevate their profile to be the next Formula 1.
+Drones have already changed how many shots are achieved in film production, and drones are now beginning to breed yet another level of disruption using camera technology, this time in competitive racing.
+Starting as an amateur sport in Australia around 2012, professional drone racing companies such as Drone Racing League (DRL) and Aerial Sports League (ASL) are starting to elevate their profile with ambitions to be the next Formula 1.
 FAI, the world governing body for airsports, has already introduced a sporting code, and sanctions the First Person Viewer (FPV) Racing events.